 At any time prior to the beginning of the Hearing, if agreed to in writing by both parties, the parties may transition the matter to an Alternative Resolution except that Alternative Resolution is not permitted in cases involving allegations that an Employee sexually harassed a Student.

-For Employee Respondents, sanctions may include, but are not limited to trainings, counseling, verbal or written warnings, probation, demotion, suspension with or without pay, job in jeopardy action, forfeiture of pay increase, loss of privileges, loss of supervisory responsibilities, or immediate termination of employment.
+For Employee Respondents, who are found responsible for violations of this policy, sanctions may include, but are not limited to trainings, counseling, verbal or written warnings, probation, demotion, suspension with or without pay, job in jeopardy action, forfeiture of pay increase, loss of privileges, loss of supervisory responsibilities, or immediate termination of employment.

 Both parties have the right to a single appeal of the Title IX Coordinator’s decision to dismiss a Formal Complaint and the Decision Makers’ decision.
 An appeal must be submitted in writing within five (5) calendar days of receiving the determination, stating the grounds for the appeal and including any relevant supporting documentation.

 - To the Dean of Students for cases involving Student Respondents and dismissal of a Formal Complaint..To the Student Appeals Committee, via its chair, the Dean for Student Affairs, for cases involving Student Respondents and appeals from the Decision Makers’ decision

 - To the President of the College for cases involving faculty Respondents

 - To the President of the College for cases involving staff Respondents

 The Dean for Student Affairs or the President of the College will provide a copy of the appeal to the non-appealing party who will have five (5) calendar days to submit a statement in response.